mairie360/messages-api/README.md

-# boilerplate
+# messages-api
-A boilerplate for creating new Rust projects for this organization
+The API service for Messages